Ulster Canal: Operation

 The canal failed to generate significant trade, as the water supply was inadequate, and goods had to be transhipped at either end into narrower boats.
 In addition, there was no link to the River Shannon to generate through traffic, and unlikely to be one while the canal did not prosper.
-The company were unable to repay any of the loan made by the Exchequer Bill Loan Commissioners, and in 1851, The Office of Public Works (The O.P.W., also known as the Board of Works) took control of it.
+The company were unable to repay any of the loan made by the Exchequer Bill Loan Commissioners, and in 1851, the Office of Public Works (also known as the Board of Works) took control of it.
 After cosmetic repairs, it was leased to William Dargan, who had built most of it as contractor, and ran the only significant carrying operation on the waterway.
 The Ulster Railway reached Monaghan in 1858, and three years later the canal was in a ruinous state.
 Sir John Macneill, the Irish railway engineer, suggested that the best use of it was to drain the water and let cows graze on it.

 In an attempt to recoup their losses, the government took control of it again in 1865, closed it, and spent £22,000 over eight years on repairs.
 Their main priority was to secure an adequate water supply, but when the canal reopened in 1873, this proved not to have been achieved.
 Maintenance costs far exceeded revenue, and what little traffic there was, was confined to the Lough Erne end of the canal, as the summit was mostly unnavigable, and there was only sufficient water during eight months of every year.
 However, there was a slight improvement in traffic in 1880, when W. R. Rea, the secretary of the Lagan Navigation Company, set up a new carrying company using smaller boats.
 There was a vague promise of government aid for any company interested in taking it over.
 A series of negotiations then took place, but the government failed on three occasions to pass a bill to authorise the sellout to the Lagan Canal.
 They eventually suggested that the Lagan Canal should try to obtain a private bill to achieve the aim, and they were successful in doing so in 1888.